-If you’re using a blog as a marketing tool for your online business, this is easy.
+If you’re using a blog as a marketing tool for your online business, this easy.
 It’s a little more difficult for those starting a blog from scratch with no associated business.

 Pick a blog name that’s catchy and easy to remember.
 You want a name that your readers will remember and share with their friends.
 Incorporate your top keywords into the name if possible.

 Above all, go with a .com domain name.
 It’s the most recognizable TLD extension in the world for a reason.

 Moz is a good resource for additional rules for choosing a domain name.

 2. Web Design

 First impressions are everything when it comes to running a successful blog.

 A reader’s first impression of your blog comes from web design.
 So utilize a neat and clean design that allows you to get your brand message across clearly.

 If you’re planning to use ads on your blog, we recommend going with fewer premium-quality ads rather than more low-quality ads.
 The less advertising clutter, the better.